Skip to Content

 Besides fashion heels or spiked heels, there are quite a few cowboy boots with heels higher than 2.75 inches.

-How to avoid Knee Pain when wearing High Heeled Cowboy Boots?
+How to Avoid Knee Pain when Wearing High-Heeled Cowboy Boots?

 The answer is that you should stop wearing cowboy boots until the pain in your knees is gone.
 Remember to use cowboy boots exactly the way they are meant to serve.